nus-cs2103/website-base/admin/project-deliverables.md

  [Instead of this] `Jim get’s a call from boss.
 "Ring ring", "hello", "oh hi Jim, can we postpone the meeting?"
 "Sure".
 Jim hang up and curses the boss under his breath.
 Now he starts typing ..etc.`<br>
  [do this] `If Jim needs to postpone the meeting, he can type …`<br>
   It’s not that dramatization is bad or we don’t like it.
 We simply don’t have enough time for it.
   Note that CS2101 demo requirements may differ.
 Different context → Different requirements.
+* **Showcase how the feature improves the user’s life** rather than simply describe each feature.
 * **Rehearse the steps well** and ensure you can do a smooth demo. ==Find a [_golden path_](https://www.ibtimes.co.uk/sleight-hand-white-lies-bottle-scotch-how-apple-pulled-off-first-iphone-launch-1600085) and stick to it==.
 Poor quality demos can affect your grade.
 * **Don’t waste time repeating things the target audience already knows.** e.g. no need to say things like "We are students from NUS, SoC".